kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 ```

 Please note that the order of address families in the `cidrBlocks` is important and KKP right now only supports
-IPv4 as the primary IP family (meaning that IPv4 address must be the first in the `cidrBlocks`).
+IPv4 as the primary IP family (meaning that IPv4 address must always be the first in the `cidrBlocks` list).

 ## Verifying Dual-Stack Networking in a User Cluster